ucsb-dreamlab/twarc/workedex.md

 <a name="intro"/>

 --------------------------------THIS PAGE IS CURRENTLY UNDER CONSTRUCTION------------------------------

+*This worked example does not cover basic twarc setup and configuration.
+If you have not installed twarc, do so at the [twarc DocNow](https://github.com/DocNow/twarc) or on the updated [twarc documentation page](https://twarc-project.readthedocs.io/en/latest/) has been moved.*

+You are encouraged, but not required, to try out these utilities on your own before viewing the worked example code and outputs.
+Visit the [Utilities Home page](utilities.md) and the corresponding sections for an explanation of each utility.

 For the worked example, we will run through the [2019 Nipsey Hussle Funeral Tweets](https://archive.org/details/nipsey-hustle-tweets).
 The tweet ids are available under Downloadable Options on the right-hand side of the page and are named nipsey-ids.txt.gz.
 (Note: The extension .gz is a file format and software application used for file compression and decompression.
-If you don't know how to open this type of file or are having trouble doing so, visit Utilities Home and scroll to Resources).
+If you don't know how to open this type of file or are having trouble doing so, visit [Resources](resources.md)).

-If you have not downloaded Twarc, do so at the [Twarc Doc Now](https://github.com/DocNow/twarc).

-Once twarc is downloaded, move into your twarc directory then start the twarc session (using _twarc configure_ in the command line)

-You are encouraged, but not required, to try out these utilities on your own before viewing the worked example code and outputs.
-Revisit the utility page corresponding to each section for an explanation of each utility.

 <a name="prep"/>

 ## Prepping the Data

 The first step will be to unzip our dataset.
 It should unzip to a txt file titled ids.txt.
 For organizational purposes, we will rename this file nh_ids.txt for Nispey Hussle.
 You can keep the name ids.txt or modify it to fit your needs.

-There are 11,642,103 ids listed in ids.txt.
+There are 11,642,103 ids listed in nh_ids.txt.
 This amount of data is normally great for analysis because it gives us so much to work with.
 However, it also takes a long time to process.
 For this example, we will only be looking at the first 20,000 tweets.
 For ease of use, I have written the python program [subset.py](https://github.com/ucsb-collaboratory/twarc/subset.py) to do this.
-Download subset.py and save it in your twarc file, then run it to appy it to your ids file.
 Look at the code documentation for more explanation of what it does and how it works.
 We will title our ouputted file nh_sub_ids.txt.

 *Alternatively, see the python program [random_subset.py](https://github.com/ucsb-collaboratory/twarc/random_subset.py) to create a subset of random tweet ids.*